-Update on my NTI device for TMJ discomfort
+Update on My NTI Device for TMJ Discomfort

-That belief was rapidly dismissed at my last neurology appointment, when my doctor put her fingertips on my jaw and asked me to open and close my mouth widely.
-You should’ve seen her face—“empathy” just begins to describe her response as she winced and said, “Ouch!” as she felt and heard my jaw popping dramatically.
+That belief was rapidly dismissed at my last neurology appointment when my doctor put her fingertips on my jaw and asked me to open and close my mouth widely.
+You should’ve seen her face.
+“Empathy” just begins to describe her response as she winced and said, “Ouch!” as she felt and heard my jaw popping dramatically.
 “So that’s kind of bad, right?”
 I asked, half-joking.
 “That’s pretty significant,” she said.
-“I’ll check in with you next time and we’ll see how the NTI device is working — I hope that improves.”
+“I’ll check in with you next time, and we’ll see how the NTI device is working — I hope that improves.”

 Well, it’s been nearly six months since I’ve worn the device almost nightly — I’m proud to say that I’ve skipped only seven nights or so over that time frame, which is a pretty good track record for me.
 The days I woke up after not having worn it, I can definitely feel a difference in the setting of my jaw and the pain I feel when I open my mouth for the first few times in the morning.

-When I was eleven, I had braces put on and didn’t have them removed until nearly three years later—my overbite, mainly a result of being a thumb-sucker until a rather late age, took awhile to fix.
+When I was eleven, I had braces put on and didn’t have them removed until nearly three years later.
+My overbite, mainly a result of being a thumb-sucker until a rather late age, took a while to fix.
 I still have a slight overbite, and I have wondered in the last couple of months or so if it’s actually gotten worse since I got the NTI device.
 Since the manufacturer had to use a mold of my lower teeth instead of the upper teeth (which is the usual technique), my incisors crash down hard on the lip of the retainer in the middle of the night, making it feel as if they are getting pushed outward.

 My migraine frequency has been pretty bad in the last many months, but I’ve mostly connected this bad spell with other factors in my life and don’t think it’s a fair time to really decide if the device is helping or hindering my migraine treatment.
 I’m going to check in with my dentist and neurologist (I have appointments with each this month) and stay the course.